m5c/EthereumGuide/ethereum-guide.md

 ### Mining

-Mining is the most straighforward way to obtain ether.
+Mining is the most straightforward way to obtain ether.
 Essentially it means to invest computational power to keep the blockchain alive.
 To append the chain by a new block we need to solve a puzzle.
 The miner who first resolves it is immediately rewarded by a single ether.

 You have two options for mining.